-SHIFT is our digital residency, in which selected artists are invited to explore our changing experience of time, space, culture, and identity through our relationship with the screen, the internet, and digital culture.
+SHIFT is After's digital residency, in which selected artists are invited to explore our changing experience of time, space, culture, and identity through our relationship with the screen, the internet, and digital culture.

 Juan Covelli is an artist living and working in London, recently graduated from Central Saint Martins MA Photography.
 His work focuses on new materialities generated by the digital era.
 In particular, he is interested in the dynamics and approaches of the physical within the digital world.
 In his execution, he employs photography, video, 3D printing, CGI, coding and data streaming, where data manipulation of the image is used to produce installation based works, and the digital and material collide.

 Recent shows include: Nexicuitilamalt at ADM Galeria (Mexico City), Connecting Columns at Kochi Muzhiris Biennale (Kochi, India), Moscow International Biennale for Young Art, VR exhibition at the ICA, MozEx at Ravensbourne University, EmbassyHack at the Government Art Collection, None of the Above at La Casa Amarilla (Malaga); Interim at Srishti Institue of Art, Design and Technology, (India); Remember Nature with Gustav Metzger and the Serpentine Gallery at Central Saint Martins.

 Last year, he was awarded the Daniel Ford International Award for Innovation and his work was selected for the Central Saint Martins Museum and Archive collection.

 Recently Jules Varnedoe has been playing with marine debris and thinking about invasive species, chaos magic, the materiality of data networks, slime mould, freighter shipping, sea anemones and virtual reality.
 They are currently working in Cornwall, UK.